Tez Policies for Businesses

 Our policies cover the following areas:

-Prohibited products and services: Products and services which may not be sold by Tez for Business business partners
+Prohibited products and services: Products and services which may not be sold on Tez by merchants or billers including Tez for Business business partners

-Restricted products and services: Products and services which may not use Tez for Business Offers
+Restricted products and services: Products and services which may not be the subject of Tez for Business Offers

-Offer conditions and redemption: Quality standards for Offer conditions and fulfilment
+Offer conditions and redemption: Quality standards for Tez for Business Offer conditions and fulfilment

 Editorial guidelines: Editorial and technical quality standards

-Tez for Business reserves the right to expand or edit these policies at any time.
-Tez for Business will also exercise its sole discretion in the interpretation and enforcement of these policies in conjunction with the product's Terms of Service.
+Tez reserves the right to expand or edit these policies at any time.
+Tez will also exercise its sole discretion in the interpretation and enforcement of these policies in conjunction with the product's Terms of Service.

-To use Tez for Business, you must comply with all applicable laws.
-These restrictions would apply regardless of whether the restricted products or services forms your entire inventory or only a part of it.
-Businesses who trade in any products or services prohibited by applicable laws are not allowed to use Tez for Business.
-A non-exhaustive list includes the following:
+To become a Tez for Business business partner or use Tez as a merchant or biller, you must comply with our policies on prohibited products and services.
+These restrictions would apply regardless of whether the prohibited products or services form your entire inventory or only a part of it.
+Businesses who trade in any products or services prohibited by applicable laws are not allowed to use Tez as billers or merchants, or become Tez for Business business partners.
+A non-exhaustive list of prohibited products and services includes the following:

 Counterfeit, illegal, or stolen products and services